 Steven is often called upon to represent carriers in declaratory judgment actions, including business interruption claims stemming from the COVID-19 pandemic and resulting government shut-down orders.
 Steven has obtained favorable dispositive motion rulings for carriers in first-party suits.
 He also has experience trying first-party insurance coverage cases to jury in federal court.
 Steven was selected for inclusion in The Best Lawyers in America®: Ones to Watch in the field of Insurance Law (2023).

 Prior to joining Cranfill Sumner in 2019, Steven partnered at a mid-sized insurance defense firm in Saint Cloud, Minnesota.
 Steven briefed and argued numerous cases before the Minnesota Court of Appeals and the Minnesota Supreme Court.
 He also tried more than a dozen cases to jury.
 Steven was named a Minnesota Super Lawyers Rising Star in 2019.

 Steven is a member of the Defense Research Institute (DRI) and the North Carolina Association of Defense Attorneys.
 He has published articles in For the Defense (monthly publication of DRI), Minnesota Defense, and Bench and Bar of Minnesota.

-Steven is a cum laude graduate of the Gonzaga University School of Law where he served as articles editor of the Gonzaga Law Review, an associate editor of the Gonzaga Journal of International Law, and a research assistant.
-He graduated magna cum laude from Saint Cloud State University and was a captain of the men’s track and field team.
+Steven is a cum laude graduate of the Gonzaga University School of Law where he served as articles editor of the Gonzaga Law Review, an associate editor of the Gonzaga Journal of International Law, a research assistant, and a judicial extern at the Washington Court of Appeals.
+After law school, he started his legal career as a judicial law clerk in Minnesota District Court.
+Steven earned his undergraduate degree, magna cum laude, from Saint Cloud State University (Minnesota), where he was captain of the men’s track and field team.

 ARTICLES, PRESENTATIONS, AND PUBLICATIONS